Skip to main content

 Travel Back in Time to Fort Edward's Colonial Period

-view of a sign, a paved driveaway, and an old yellow house
+exterior of an old yellow house

 Explore multiple historic buildings in one location when you visit the Old Fort House Museum in Fort Edward.
 This building complex features everything from an old 1772 home to an original 1848 toll house, a garden, and more.